Priority Health has the best Medicare Advantage plans in Michigan.

 Frequently asked questions

 Yes, Medicare Advantage plans are available throughout Michigan.
-Sixteen insurers offer HMO, PPO and HMO-POS plans with drug coverage across the state.
-Depending on where you live in Michigan, you'll have between 14 and 68 Medicare Advantage plans to choose from.
+Fifteen insurers offer HMO and PPO plans with drug coverage in the state.
+Depending on where you live in Michigan, you'll have between 10 and 68 Medicare Advantage plans to choose from.

 Which Michigan counties have the most Medicare Advantage plans?

-What is the best Medicare Advantage plan in Michigan?
+Which Medicare Advantage plan has the highest rating in Michigan?

 Who is eligible for Medicare in Michigan?

 You're eligible for Medicare in Michigan — or anywhere in the U.S. — if you are or are turning 65 and paid into Social Security while working.
-You may be eligible to get Medicare earlier than age 65 if you have a disability, end-stage renal disease (ESRD) or ALS, also called Lou Gehrig’s disease.
+You may be eligible to get Medicare earlier than age 65 if you have a disability, kidney failure (end-stage renal disease, or ESRD) or ALS, also called Lou Gehrig’s disease.

 How do I apply for Medicare in Michigan?

 You apply for Medicare through the Social Security Administration.
 You only need to apply if you don't get Medicare automatically at age 65 or if you qualify due to a disability.
-Use this Medicare.gov resource to guide you through how and when to apply.
+If you are just getting started with Medicare, Medicare.gov has resources to help you navigate the process.

 Methodology and sources

 Medicare plan data is sourced from the Centers for Medicare & Medicaid Services (CMS) public use files and from Medicare.gov.
-We compared 2022 plans based on cost, coverage, quality and availability.
+We compared 2023 plans based on cost, coverage, quality and availability.
 When needed, we combined affiliated company rates to calculate insurer averages.
+Medicare Advantage star ratings are also from publicly available CMS files.

-Our analysis of Medicare Advantage plans in Michigan excludes plans that do not provide prescription drug coverage, employer group plans and Special Needs Plans (SNPs).
+Our analysis of Medicare Advantage plans in Michigan excludes plans that do not provide prescription drug coverage, as well as employer group plans, Medicare-Medicaid Plans (MMPs), Medical Savings Account (MSA) plans, PACE plans, prepayment plans (HCPPs), sanctioned plans and Special Needs Plans (SNPs).
 We use state-specific data rather than nationwide numbers when comparing CMS plan ratings.